-Lisa Marie Alatorre, MA is a community organizer and educator with over 18 years professional work experience from an anti-prison industrial complex (PIC) and anti-oppression movement building framework.
+Lisa Marie Alatorre, MA is a community organizer, coach, and trainer with over 18 years professional work experience from a PIC Abolition and Anti-oppression movement building framework.
 Born and raised in Peoria, Arizona, she is currently based out of Middle Tennessee.
-Her past work experience as a social worker, community organizer, policy advocate, and educator have based her in Seattle, Chicago, New Orleans, Los Angeles, and the Bay Area.
+She is a Queer Femme of Indigenous, Mexican, and Jewish descent.

-In addition to consulting, Lisa Marie volunteers as a community organizer with various local campaigns and coalitions.
-Her work as a community organizer and policy advocate have had direct impacts on preserving the rights of people of color and homeless & poor people locally and nationally, including fighting back criminalization, incarceration, and demanding housing and basic needs.
-Some examples of her campaign work, in multi-media form, with the San Francisco Coalition On Homelessness can be viewed here.
+Lisa Marie’s work as a community organizer and policy advocate have had direct impacts on preserving the rights of people of color and homeless & poor people locally and nationally, including fighting back criminalization, incarceration, and demanding housing and basic needs.
+Some examples of her campaign work, in multi-media form, can be viewed here.

 To contact Lisa Marie, email her at: lisa.alatorre[at]gmail.com